You Don't Have To Love Your Pregnancy To Love Your Baby - Baby Chick

 Your Reasons for Disliking Pregnancy Are Valid

-Robyn Horsager-Boehrer, an Obstetrician in Dallas, wrote a post discussing how she realized so many women experienced negative feelings towards their pregnancies.1 The reasons behind it mostly come down to common denominators that the mothers are experiencing.
+Robyn Horsager-Boehrer, an Obstetrician in Dallas, wrote a post about how she realized so many women experience negative feelings toward their pregnancies.1 The reasons behind this mostly come down to common denominators that the mothers are experiencing.
 But the conversations just aren’t being had frequently enough.

 Women who find out they are expecting are often feeling down about their symptoms (like morning sickness or gestational diabetes), shocked that they are pregnant (more than half of pregnancies are a surprise!), feeling uncertain about their situation (an unsettling feeling over the many risks possible), or having a hard time adjusting their lifestyle!
 All of these reasons are valid, and they fall within a sliding scale of emotional, physical, and financial ambiguity that can come with the news of a baby on the way.